 Adhere to UCSB’s requirements for working on campus, which includes completing the online “COVID-19 Returning to Work Training,” enrolling in the COVID-19 screening program, and reviewing the California Department of Public Health’s COVID-19 Industry Guidance: Institutions of Higher Education.

 Adhere to the Library’s interim policies and practices enacted to support public health and safety for the benefit of all Library users and Library staff.
-These are respecting social distancing of at least 6 feet from other people, wearing a face mask at all times in the Library, and following all signs about respectful use of restrooms and elevators.
+If you are unvaccinated, you must continue wearing a face mask at all times in the Library.

 When You Visit